winnieyang89/personal_website1/content/authors/admin/_index.md

 I am a PhD candidate in Sociology at McGill University, with a Graduate Option in Gender and Women's Studies.
 Before starting my journey as a PhD student in Montreal, I received an MSc in Sociology from the University of Oxford, and a BA in the Interdisciplinary Program of Humanities and Social Sciences from National Tsing Hua University.

-My research is organized around three areas of inquiry: marriage and family dynamics; cultural and meaning-making processes; and labour market stratification.
+My research is organized around three areas of inquiry: marriage and family dynamics; cultural and meaning-making processes; and social mobility within and across generational lines.
 In each of these areas, I pay particular attention to how sex, gender and sexuality intersect with other axes of social inequality.
 To this end, I conduct both quantitative and qualitative research based on various types of data, including censuses, administrative tax records, surveys, and interviews.

 Thus far, my work has appeared in *Demographic Research* and the *Journal of Population Research* and has been generously funded by the *Quebec Inter-university Centre for Social Statistics*, the *Canadian Research Data Centre Network*, the Government of Taiwan, among other funding agencies.
 {style="text-align: justify;"}